ozalpozqur/altogic-auth-nuxt3/README.md

 ```

 # Handling Authentication In Server Side
-This is most important part of the project.
+This is the most important part of the project.
 We will handle authentication in server side.
 We will use `altogic` library to handle authentication in server side.

+For client-side (browser) rendered frontend apps, Altogic automatically stores the `sessionToken` in local storage.
+For server-side rendered frontend apps, since we do not have local storage available, we need to store the `sessionToken` somewhere to check whether the user has been authenticated or not.
+For this reason, we will store the `sessionToken` in an HTTP cookie named `session` which will be exchanged between the client browser and the front end server.

 Nuxt is a server side rendering tool, we will do some operations on the backend.
-So we need to create a folder named **server** in our project root directory.
+So we need to create a folder named `server/` in our project root directory.

 ## Let's create a server folder